Tandem Diabetes (TNDM)

 With technology that automatically adjusts insulin delivery based on continuous glucose monitoring data, Tandem Diabetes Care (NASDAQ:TNDM) develops and manufactures automated insulin delivery systems that help people with diabetes manage their blood glucose levels.

-Tandem Diabetes falls short of our quality standards.
+Tandem Diabetes’s quality isn’t great.
 Our attention is focused on better businesses.

 StockStory Analyst Team